 Now comes the fun part!
 Grab all those strips of fabric and ribbon you cut in the beginning.
 Gather up 6-8 pieces and tie in between each heart.

-I just love the way some of the ribbon curls as it hangs!
+I love the way some of the ribbon curls as it hangs.
+I think it looks so pretty!

 How To Make An Easy Valentine’s Garland

-This garland was easy and fun to make and the supplies are minimal.
-If you craft, you probably have many of the products at your disposal.
+This garland was easy and fun to make and as you can see the supplies are minimal.
+If you’re a crafter, you probably have many of the products at your disposal.
+Beyond holidays, this simple approach can even inspire delightful decor for themed parties, birthdays, or simply adding everyday cheer to your home.

 More Valentine’s and Galentine’s Inspiration